Local grafting heterogeneities control water intrusion and extrusion in nanopores: Discussion

+Typical lengths of experimental MCM-41 pores, which are the archetype of our simulations, can be up to several $\mu$m long \cite{beck1992}, while typical experimental time scales are of the order of seconds \cite{guillemot2012new} .
+On the other hand, the simulated pore length in this work are 20~nm, while constant-pressure simulation windows had a duration of 10 ns.
+We have addressed in detail the quantification of the maximum discrepancy between experimental and simulated intrusion and extrusion pressures that may emerge from these different time and length scales.
+The details can be found in the Supplementary section ""Bridging simulations and experiments: effect of time and length scales on experimental and simulated I/E pressures", but we remark that for $P_\mathrm{int}$ the expected discrepancy is tens of kPa while for $P_\mathrm{ext}$ is of the order of few MPa, which we consider fully satisfying, given the overall goal of elucidating the physics of I/E in grafted nanopores.

+We now discuss the results from the perspective of three typical technological applications of water intrusion/extrusion in grafted silica nanopores, namely energy materials, high performance liquid chromatography, and porosimetry.

 I/E of liquids within hydrophobic pores is at the heart of a broad family of energy materials~\cite{ledonne2022}: depending on the I/E hysteresis, such systems can be used for vibration damping or energy storage applications.
 In both cases, the design for the specific operative conditions hinges on the ability to control $P_\mathrm{int}$, $P_\mathrm{ext}$, and their range.
 Until now, the complexity of the pores and their nanometric size hindered a satisfying characterization of the I/E behavior of promising materials, like suitably coated porous silica.
 Herein, our coarse-grained approach allowed us to derive important structure-property trends for energy applications, showing that grafting details cannot be ignored to control I/E cycles precisely.

-As shown in Table~\ref{table_energy}, I/E pressures can vary more than 20 MPa for the same bare pore radius, depending on the length and density of the functionalizing chains.
-For instance, using the longest ligands (C18), one can double the grafting density to more than double the intrusion pressure, moving at the same time the extrusion from negative pressures to almost 14 MPa.
+As shown in Supplementary Table~S1, in simulations I/E pressures can vary more than 20~MPa for the same bare pore radius, depending on the length and density of the functionalizing chains {(this corresponds to 68~MPa in experiments)}.
+For instance, using the longest ligands (C18), one can double the grafting density to more than double the intrusion pressure, moving at the same time the extrusion from negative pressures to almost 14 MPa {(48~MPa in experiments)}.
 Our results also suggest that small grafting densities with short ligands are to be preferred to increase the dissipated energy because these coatings preserve some hydrophilic patches.
 However, in these conditions, often no extrusion is possible at positive pressures, and thus the material becomes suitable for single-use energy dissipation (so-called bumpers~\cite{eroshenko2001energetics}).